smyleeface/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/ReadMe.md

 <dt><tt>/{{Tier}}/LambdaSharp/DeploymentBucket</tt></dt>
 <dd>The S3 bucket used by the λ# tool to upload assets.</dd>
 <dt><tt>/{{Tier}}/LambdaSharp/DeploymentNotificationTopic</tt></dt>
-<dd>(optiona) The ARN for an SNS topic that will be used to broadcast stack creation, update, and deletion events.</dd>
+<dd>(optional) The ARN for an SNS topic that will be used to broadcast stack creation, update, and deletion events.</dd>
 <dt><tt>/{{Tier}}/LambdaSharp/RollbarCustomResourceTopic</tt></dt>
 <dd>(optional) The ARN for an SNS topic that will create a Rollbar project and return its tokwn.</dd>
 </dl>